 As mainstream cruise lines increasingly focus on providing family-friendly environments and appealing to a broader range of travelers, the decision to ban topless sunbathing aligns with their commitment to inclusivity.

 For those interested, there are still specific beaches that allow topless sunbathing.
-For example, while on a Caribbean cruise, the island of St. Martin offers just that with its famed Orient Beach, where sun-seekers can indulge in the topless section without restraint.
+For example, on Caribbean cruise for adult cruisers, the island of St. Martin offers just that with its famed Orient Beach, where sun-seekers can indulge in the topless section without restraint.